explainers-by-googlers/cross-origin-storage/README.md

 ## Acknowledgements

+Many thanks for valuable feedback from:

+- Christian Liebel
+- François Beaufort

-Many thanks for valuable feedback, inspiration, or ideas from:
+Many thanks for valuable inspiration or ideas from:

 - Kenji Baheux
 - Kevin Moore
-- Christian Liebel

 ## Appendices